-NHTI's Nursing - LPN to RN Completion Option degree program is for the LPN who wishes to advance to a registered nurse (RN) and provide direct patient care in a variety of settings.
+NHTI's Nursing - LPN to RN Completion Option degree program (which is 4 semesters, as our accreditor counts prerequisites as a semester) is for the LPN who wishes to advance to a registered nurse (RN) and provide direct patient care in a variety of settings.
 Our faculty members create learning experiences that foster innovative teaching and learning, support and enhance student development, promote the use of college resources, and encourage civic engagement.